 Tip #2.
 Learn as much as you can about the exchange home

-Study the photos and the home description.
+To avoid a mismatch, study the photos and the home description.
 Examine the map to make sure the home is where you want it to be.
-Then ask questions to clarify anything that’s vague.
+Ask about the bed, the stairs, the kitchen, and anything else that’s important to you.
 Your home swap partner should be happy to fill in the missing details.

 Tip #3.
 Make sure your partner knows what to expect in your home

-Try to find out what’s important to your home exchange partners so you can see whether your home will be a good match.
+Try to find out what’s important to your home exchange partners.
 Answer important questions they might not think to ask.
 For example, if they’re coming to attend an event, alert them to traffic patterns or roadwork that might create delays.